 You may feel pressure, squeezing, burning, or tightness in your chest.
 You may also have pressure, squeezing, burning, or tightness in your arms, shoulders, neck, jaw, throat, or back.

-Some patients may have different symptoms, including shortness of breath, fatigue, weakness, and back, arm, or neck pain.
-This applies especially to women, older people, and people with diabetes.
+Some people may have different symptoms, including shortness of breath, fatigue, weakness, and back, arm, or neck pain.
+This applies particularly to women, older people, and people with diabetes.

 You may also have indigestion or be sick to your stomach.
 You may feel tired.
 You may be short of breath, sweaty, lightheaded, or weak.